-Our Yoast SEO plugin handles optimization of your WordPress site for search engines and we dare say it does that pretty well.
-Most of that is technical optimization, like our XML sitemap functionality, as well as aids in content optimization, like your content and readability analysis.
+Our Yoast SEO plugin handles optimization of your WordPress site for search engines, and we dare say it does that pretty well!
+Most of that is technical optimization, like our XML sitemap functionality, and content optimization, like your content and readability analysis.
 But there’s more to SEO than that.
 You need links pointing to your website and for that to happen, people need to talk about you and your website.
 That is the essence of social media, so our plugin helps you optimize for that as well!

 In our SEO plugin, you’ll find a Social menu.
 In this post, we’ll explain what it does and what you should do when you’ve installed the plugin.
 We’ll focus on Facebook and Twitter, as these are the biggest networks out there.
 Of course, there’s a note about Pinterest too.

 Facebook’s OpenGraph is used by quite a few different social networks and search engines, but obviously, the main reason for adding it is for Facebook itself.
 Facebook’s OpenGraph support is continuously evolving but the basics are simple: in a few pieces of metadata you declare:

 - What’s the canonical URL of the page?

 - What’s the name of the site and the title of the page?